Skip to content

 They can inspect which findings in which file were added or removed and also which impact their commit had on various metrics.
 They can then either click on the findings message to navigate to the finding's detail page providing more information about the type of the finding and why it is relevant or click on the finding location to directly jump into the source code.

 Inspecting the impact of your change in the browser, however, requires the developer to actively pull this information.
-Teamscale also provides push-notification services in your IDE and and via email.
+Teamscale also provides push-notification services in your IDE and via email.